Luchixiang/EMDiffuse/README.md

 ### Update:

-1. find some small misalginment between the published version and our local version in 'dataset' code line 221, line 226: replace // with %.
+1. find some small misalignment between the published version and our local version in 'dataset' code line 221, line 226: replace // with %.
 (12/08/2023)
 2. Experiment on anisotropic volume with fewer layers(e.g., 128 layers).
-Since our input size is 256, we stack the anistropic volume firstly along the axial axis and then do vEMDiffuse-a training.
+Since our input size is 256, we duplicate the anisotropic volume firstly along the axial axis and then do vEMDiffuse-a training.
 (15/08/2023)